nahidthenh/media-wipe/README.txt

 == Frequently Asked Questions ==

 = What does this plugin do? =
-It permanently deletes all media files in your WordPress Media Library, including database entries and server files.
+It allows you to delete all, selected, or unused media files in your WordPress Media Library.
+Deletions include database entries and server files.

 = Can I undo the deletions? =
 No, the deletions are permanent.
 Ensure you have a backup before using this plugin.